MENU

 In 1939, a generous $100,000 donation from Anne Hubbard Davis allowed Goodwill to purchase its own building at 1214 New Hampshire Avenue.
 Thus Goodwill of Greater Washington’s legal name is Davis Memorial Goodwill Industries.
 By then, Goodwill had 126 employees, 5 stores, a dry cleaning plant, shoe and furniture repair shops, and 5 trucks.

-In 1956, Goodwill opened a comprehensive rehabilitation center to serve the large number of veterans with disabilities.
+In 1956, Goodwill opened a comprehensive rehabilitation center to serve the large number of veterans with differing abilities.
 Employees refinished and restored donated items which were then sold in Goodwill stores.

-Since then numerous volunteers have worked diligently to help generate both money and awareness for Goodwill’s critical mission to provide job training for people with disabilities and disadvantages.
+Since then numerous volunteers have worked diligently to help generate both money and awareness for Goodwill’s critical mission to provide job training for people with differing abilities and disadvantages.
 The Goodwill Guild, a group of women volunteers, played an intricate key role in facilitating fundraisers to benefit Goodwill’s mission.

 These fundraisers included a benefit performance of “Portrait of Jennie” sponsored by First Lady Bess Truman, a luncheon fashion show at the Terrace Room of the Shorham Hotel, another fashion show, “Holiday Internationale,” held in the Grand Ballroom of the Willard Hotel, daily open houses where Washington diplomatic and society hostesses volunteered their services to pour tea, and an annual benefit “Bookworms” in the guise of a literary masquerade at the Sheraton Park Hotel held by honorary patroness Mrs. Lyndon B. Johnson.